BeaglePilot/beaglepilot/reports/report_victor.md

     - MPU6K AHRS evaluated https://www.youtube.com/watch?v=QoPwKTos7B4&feature=youtu.be
     - MPU6K further inspected http://erlerobot.com/blog/beaglepilot-comparing-erle-board-apm2/
     - Storage and logs fixed.
 Refer to commits 0a682383cd23d7b93fefa3ca1584ce989a68320b and posteriors.
+    - Support added for MPU9250
+    - Problems with MPU6000 narrowed down.
+It seems the issues are hardware related.
+Probably some capacitors should be changes in the design.
+    - PXF received and set up.
+    - ROS installed in Debian http://erlerobotics.gitbooks.io/erlerobot/en/ros/tutorials/rosinstall.html

 - Issues: